Tom Daugherty: Success in 2012

-Additional career highlights
+2013–2020 highlights

 Daugherty finished third at the 2015 PBA Players Championship, his best finish in a major since 2011.
 He was also a member of the Bass Pro Shops Silver Lake Atom Splitters team, which won the 2015 PBA League Elias Cup team title.

 Daugherty made the TV finals for the 2016 PBA Tournament of Champions and the 2016 USBC Masters, but could not complete the quest for a title in either of these major events.
 He would win his second PBA Tour title on September 10, 2016 at the PBA Wolf Open in Allen Park, Michigan.

 Daugherty was again a member of the Silver Lake Atom Splitters team, which won the PBA League title in 2018.

 While he didn't win a title in 2019, Daugherty made a career-high 13 match play rounds and cashed a then-career high $75,890 in PBA earnings.

 2021: first major title and ESPY award

 On March 13, 2021, Daugherty won his third PBA Tour title and first major at the PBA World Championship, the premiere event of World Series of Bowling XII.
 Having earned the #1 seed for the televised finals, the 46-year old defeated Jakob Butturff in his lone match, 263–257, to capture the title and $100,000 top prize.
 Four days later, Daugherty won his fourth PBA Tour title in the final event of the World Series.
 Hours after breaking the hearts of bowling fans by eliminating legends Pete Weber and Walter Ray Williams Jr. from match play, Daugherty topped Kyle Troup in the final match, 266–254, to capture his second career PBA Scorpion Championship.
 Daugherty and partner BJ Moore also finished second in another World Series of Bowling event, the Roth-Holman PBA Doubles Championship.
 Over the five-event 2021 World Series of Bowling, Daugherty claimed $139,750 in earnings, easily topping what he had earned in any previous full season of his career.

 Based on points earned over the first nine events of the 2021 PBA season, Daugherty qualified as the #3 seed for the 2021 PBA Tour Playoffs.
 After topping Jason Sterner in the Round of 16, Tom was upset in the Round of 8 by #11 seed Sam Cooley.
 He would finish the 2021 season third in Tour points and third in earnings ($197,400).

 On July 10, 2021, Daugherty was awarded an ESPY for Best Bowler.